kabhel/Fold_U/README.md

 ```

 #### Generated plot
 <p align="center">
   <img width="500" src="results/plots/all_scores_plot.png" alt="Enrichment"/>
 </p>

 ## Documentation

 The documentation of our program is generated with Sphinx and and built on [Read The Docs](https://fold-u.readthedocs.io/en/latest/?badge=latest).

+## CHANGES

+**New !!**

+We added Machine Learning !
+The R script `script/machine_learning.R` uses logistic regression to find the best weights to apply to each type of score in order to optimize the benchmarking.
+That is to say it will learn the specificities of each scores according to the benchmarks (Fold, Superfamily and Family) in order to get the most information from each.

+***Steps to apply machine learning:***

+1. Run script/benchmarking.py
+2. Run script/machine_learning.R => a new column appears in all results/\*/scores.csv files
+3. Re-run script/benchmarking.py => all results are already generated so it will simply add the machine learning line to the enrichment plot !

+Enjoy :)

+If any questions, juste ask with an issue.

 ## Authors